CivicVision/civicvision.github.io/source/localizable/civicstorytelling/_ready_to_talk.md

 ---
 ### **Ready to talk?**

-Are you ready to discuss a project?
+Are you ready to discuss a specific project?
 Get in touch and we will find out if there is a fit.
 Just to be sure.
 You are